qrvey/partner-portal/v2-website/versioned_docs/version-7.0/embedding/widgets/embedding-widgets-security-token.md

 * **API KEY**: This is your unique key that must be a part of every API call.
 This key is shared in the onboarding email that you receive right after your Qrvey instance is set up.

-Go to the <a href="/docs/embedding/widgets/widget-intro/" target="_blank">Widgets Quick Start Guide</a> for more information on how to obtain these values.
+Go to the [Widgets Quick Start Guide](../widgets/intro.md) for more information on how to obtain these values.

 Depending on the widget you want to embed, you may need additional information.
-Go to the <a href="/docs/embedding/embedding-intro/" target="_blank">Embedding</a> section in our partner portal, where you can find all the embeddable widgets and their required properties.
+Go to the [Embedding](../intro.md) section in our partner portal, where you can find all the embeddable widgets and their required properties.

 ```html
 var DOMAIN = 'https://your_qrvey_domain', //your Qrvey domain